-Online Betting in the United States
+Online Sports Betting in the United States

-betting in the United States?||Yes.|
+|Is online sports betting legal in the United States?||Yes.|

-Sports Betting in the United States
+Online Sports Betting Laws in the United States

 The Federal Wire Act of 1961 - which outlawed interstate wagering on sports - and the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) - that prohibited gambling businesses from accepting money transactions related to online games -, imposed some restrictions to wagering on sports.
 However, there has been, in recent years, some changes that allowed the states to have their own regulations.

 In this way, online sportsbook sites in the United States are legal in Nevada, New Jersey, Pennsylvania, and West Virginia.
 But in 2019, many new states also saw the legalization of betting platforms, including Tennessee, Indiana, Iowa, Illinois, Rhode Island.
 And more are expected to join, such as Oregon.
 In fact, according to online sportsbook news sites, a poll was conducted by the Washington Post in September 2017 reported that 55% of the majority of adults approve legalization of online sportsbooks.
 Moreover, there are many advantages on those platforms, as bettors are able to claim online sportsbook bonuses and online sportsbook promotions.

 Even though Native Americans have their own gambling legislation, the Indian Gaming Regulatory Act of 1988, they are still dependent on their state’s legalization of online gambling in order to offer sports betting via the internet.